bacalhau-project/bacalhau/docs/docs/dev/cli-reference/all-flags.md

       --autocert string                                  Specifies a host name for which ACME is used to obtain a TLS Certificate.
-                                                         Using this option results in the API serving over HTTPS --compute-execution-store-path string              The path used for the compute execution store when using BoltDB --compute-execution-store-type storage-type        The type of store used by the compute node (BoltDB) (default BoltDB) --default-job-execution-timeout duration           default value for the execution timeout this compute node will assign to jobs with no timeout requirement defined. (default 10m0s)
+                                                         Using this option results in the API serving over HTTPS --compute-execution-store-path string              The path used for the compute execution store when using BoltDB --compute-execution-store-type storage-type        The type of store used by the compute node (BoltDB or InMemory) (default BoltDB)
+      --default-job-execution-timeout duration           default value for the execution timeout this compute node will assign to jobs with no timeout requirement defined. (default 10m0s)
       --disable-engine strings                           Engine types to disable
       --disable-storage strings                          Storage types to disable